If you want to travel from Antequera to Granada by train, you've come to the right place.

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from Antequera to Granada can start from as little as $15.15 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book and are usually more expensive if you book on the day.
+Train ticket prices from Antequera to Granada can start from as little as £11.70 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 No, there are no direct train services from Antequera to Granada.
 Travelling from Antequera to Granada by train will require a minimum of 1 change.

 The first train from Antequera to Granada leaves at 09:35.
 Times and services may vary during weekends and holidays.